llecoq/pipex/README.md

     by using it in your program.
     <br>
     <br>
-    /!\ SUBJECT LINKED IS DIFFERENT THAN THE ONE USED FOR THIS PROGRAM /!\
+    /!\ SUBJECTS LINKED ARE DIFFERENT THAN THE ONE USED FOR THIS PROGRAM /!\
     <br>
     <a href="https://github.com/llecoq/pipex/blob/master/assets/en.subject.pdf">English Subject </a>
     |